mjfusa/Samples/electron/getstarted/readme.md

 This sample demonstrates how you can connect your Electron app with the Excel Datastreamer.

-The sample included the following:
+The sample includes the following:
 * An Electron app
 * THe Electron app will call native WinRT APIs via JavaScript using the NodeRT libraries.
 * The app converted to a Win32 app.